Isac-Grebban/complain-can-x2000/docs/SETUP.md

 ### Common Issues:

 1. **"GitHub token not configured" error**
-   - Check that your token is correctly set in `src/config.js`
+   - Check that `GIST_TOKEN` repository secret is set correctly
    - Ensure the token has `gist` scope
+   - Verify GitHub Actions workflow completed successfully

 2. **"Gist not found" error**
-   - Verify the Gist ID is correct in `src/config.js`
+   - Verify the `GIST_ID` repository secret matches your gist ID exactly
    - Make sure the gist is public
    - Check that the gist contains a file named `coins.json`